catan2001/facial-recognition-using-hog-and-dlib_fhog/Ubuntu, Vivado Suite, PetaLinux Install Guide.md

-sudo apt-get install libstdc++6:i386 sudo apt-get install libgtk2.0-0:i386 sudo apt-get install dpkg-dev:i386
+sudo apt-get install libstdc++6:i386 sudo apt-get install libgtk2.0-0:i386 sudo apt-get install dpkg-dev:i386 sudo apt-get install libcanberra-gtk-module murrine-themes
 ```

 These packages are important for 32-bit compatibility and user interface components required by Vivado.
+Also libcanberra and murrine-themes are used for solving frequent crashes when synthesizing the design

 #### 2. **Install Python Pip:**